 These Roman fast days were slow to be accepted outside of Rome.
 The practices were implemented only as Roman liturgical books were imported into various lands.
 The Embertides were observed first in Britain because Roman books were used from the beginning of the work of evangelization (St. Augustine of Canterbury ca. 600).
 The fast days came to be observed in the Frankish Empire with the importation of Roman liturgical books under Charlemagne in the eighth century.
 They were implemented in Spain in the eleventh century when it adopted the Roman Missal.
 The archdiocese of Milan resisted for a thousand years because it had its own liturgical rite.

 In 1085 Pope Gregory VII regulated the exact times when these fast days would be observed by correlating them with the liturgical year.
 This is an arrangement still kept today.
 The “four seasons” are kept during the week after the third Sunday of Advent (but after St. Lucia’s Day on December 13), the week after the first Sunday in Lent, the week after the Day of Pentecost, and the week following Holy Cross Day (September 14).
+The fasts of December and March were redundant since these occurred within the fasting seasons of Advent and Lent.

 Since Vatican II the regulation of the observance of the Ember Days has been left to the national bishops’ conferences.
 In the United States, the bishops’ conference has decided not to celebrate them, but individual Catholics can and many traditional Catholics still observe them as a way of focusing on the change of the natural seasons of the year and especially to intensify the liturgical seasons of Advent and Lent.
 The fasting recommended is no food between meals, meat at one meal during the day, and complete abstinence on the Ember Friday.